waysact/react-style/README.md

       }
     })

-Now with these two lines you get your application styled and running:

-    ReactStyle.inject()
-    React.renderComponent(<HelloWorld color="red" />, document.body)

-Styles which are found to be at the module level will be compiled to CSS classes and injected into DOM as `<style>` element.
-Dynamic styles (as `dynamicStyles` is defined inside `render()` method) will be applied to DOM as inline styles.
+By default styles are applied to the DOM as inline styles.

 ## Extracting styles into CSS at build time